Initially approved: June 3, 2013

 5. Permitted Mediation Attendees

-The following persons are permitted to attend the mediation: (1) grievant; (2) respondent for the University; (3) the OSHR-appointed mediator(s); and (4) the OSHR Statewide Mediation Coordinator and designees may attend as observers.
+The following individuals may attend the mediation: (1) grievant; (2) respondent for the University; (3) the OSHR-appointed mediator(s); and (4) the OSHR Statewide Mediation Coordinator and designees may attend as observers.

 The emergency substitution of a mediator must be approved by the OSHR Statewide Mediation Coordinator or his/her designee.

 Attorneys and other advisors may not attend the mediation.
-Either the grievant or respondent may ask for a recess at any time in order to consult with an attorney or other advisor.
+Either the grievant or respondent may ask for a recess at any time consult with an attorney or other advisor.

 6. Post-Mediation